Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Introduction

-Atypical initial states are, moreover, not all built the same.
-Their time evolution behaves very differently depending on which initial mode, or \emph{root}, is excited.
-The dynamics of roots is characterized by excitation sequences that spread in mode space and, depending on relatively simple algebraic rules, completely or only partially fill it.
-The case of complete filling is associated to \emph{thermal} roots, namely states for which time-dependent observables will generally reach equipartition; If the root only excites a subset of modes, known as its \emph{bush} \cite{chechin2002bushes}, then equipartition does not take place and the corresponding root is deemed \emph{nonthermal}.
-A particularly striking example of nonthermal roots is given by q-breathers, namely families of exact time-periodic orbits which localize in mode space and reduce to the root mode upon tuning the anharmonicity down to zero \cite{flach2005q, flach2006q}.
-Such states show that specific normal modes and their perturbations can also be stationary states of the perturbed chain and provide remarkable counterexamples to the expectation that observables in nonlinear, classical many-body systems necessarily undergo some form of equilibration.
-They also show that ergodicity-breaking behavior can be observed not only as a function of decreasing energy density, as in the original FPUT experiment, but also as a function of the initial state, as we shall explore here.
+A particularly striking example of nonthermal roots is provided by q-breathers: families of exact, time-periodic solutions that remain localized in mode space and reduce to a single-mode excitation as the anharmonicity tends to zero \cite{flach2005q, flach2006q}.
+These states show that certain normal modes and their perturbations can remain stationary even in the presence of nonlinearity, offering remarkable counterexamples to the expectation that observables in nonlinear classical many-body systems necessarily undergo some form of equilibration.
+They also reveal that ergodicity-breaking behavior can arise not only as a function of decreasing energy density, as in the original FPUT experiment, but also as a consequence of the choice of initial state, as we shall explore in detail here.

 This manuscript is devoted to investigating the properties of atypical initial conditions (normal modes) in FPUT chains, and also comparing them to the ones of typical (random) ones.
-We provide explicit algebraic rules to write mode excitation sequences as a function of the initial root, together with simple criteria to know if such root is thermal or not.
-We then numerically investigate the time evolution of thermal roots of several different excitation numbers, showing that the paradox associated to the fundamental mode is substantially maximized for higher excited roots, \emph{e.g.}~the prethermal regime and its metastable plateaus become increasingly longer as a function of root excitation number for a fixed energy density.
+We provide explicit algebraic rules to determine which modes are excited given an initial root, together with their short-time perturbation order in $\alpha$.
+We then numerically investigate the time evolution of thermal roots of several different excitation numbers, showing that the paradox associated to the fundamental mode is substantially maximized for higher excited roots, e.g., the prethermal regime and its metastable plateaus become increasingly longer as a function of root excitation number for a fixed energy density.
 This is shown both by a direct tracking of mode energies as a function of time and by computing equipartition times from spectral entropies.